The Filson Historical Society: Collections

-The Filson Historical Society's Collection includes approximately 2.1 million documents, photos, & prints, 50,000 books, 10,000 museum items, and 400 portraits.
-The Filson began collecting historical material soon after its founding in 1884, when few other Kentucky institutions were doing so.
+The Filson Historical Society's Collection includes approximately 2.1 million documents, photos, and prints, 50,000 books, 10,000 museum items, and 400 portraits.
+The Filson began collecting historical material soon after its founding in 1884 when few other Kentucky institutions were doing so.
 With many of its early members belonging to Kentucky's oldest and most prominent families, the Filson was able to begin assembling an important collection of original letters, diaries, business records, and other primary sources.
 Its holdings for the late eighteenth through mid-nineteenth centuries are unrivaled in Kentucky.

-The collection focuses on Kentucky, the Ohio Valley, and the Upper South, but is national and even international in scope, with researchers from across the nation and abroad visiting each year.
-The Filson's unique holdings are essential primary sources for scholars of the Trans-Appalachian frontier; the Lewis & Clark Expedition; antebellum enslavement and emancipation; Southern Jewish history; regional architecture; Progressive-era urban reform; Suffrage and Women's Rights; regional theater, music and literature; river and rail transportation; and military history from the 18th to 20th centuries.
-In addition to manuscript and rare book holdings, the Filson holds an important museum collection of early Kentucky portraiture, Ohio Valley artists in a variety of media, and textiles and historical clothing.
+The collection focuses on Kentucky, the Ohio Valley, and the Upland South.
+Still, it is national and even international in scope, with researchers from across the nation and abroad visiting each year.
+The Filson's unique holdings are essential primary sources for scholars of the Trans-Appalachian frontier; the Lewis and Clark Expedition; antebellum enslavement and emancipation; Southern Jewish history; regional architecture; Progressive-era urban reform; Suffrage and Women's Rights; regional theater, music, and literature; river and rail transportation; and military history from the 18th to 20th centuries.
+In addition to the manuscript and rare book holdings, the Filson holds an important museum collection of early Kentucky portraiture, Ohio Valley artists in various media, and textiles and historical clothing.

 The Filson's website has extensive collections listings with finding aids, a keyword-searchable database of manuscript collections, digital collections of photographs and museum objects, and a library catalog of rare books and pamphlets.
 Ohio Valley History regularly publishes collections essays by Filson archivists and curators that discuss new acquisitions, themes running across collections, and raising awareness of marginalized voices from within the collection.

-Since 2001, the Filson has supported scholarly research in the collection with a fellowship program that has funded the work of over 250 scholars from institutions across the United States and the world.
+Since 2001, Filson has supported scholarly research in the collection with a fellowship program that has funded the work of over 250 scholars from institutions across the United States and the world.

 Publications

-The Filson proudly produces two quarterly publications: Ohio Valley History and The Filson news magazine.
+The Filson produces two quarterly publications: Ohio Valley History and The Filson news magazine.

-A collaboration of the Filson Historical Society, Cincinnati Museum Center, and the University of Cincinnati, Ohio Valley History is a quarterly journal of the history and culture of the Ohio Valley and the Upper South.
+Ohio Valley History, a collaboration of the Filson Historical Society, Cincinnati Museum Center, and the University of Cincinnati, is a quarterly journal of the history and culture of the Ohio Valley and the Upper South.

-The Filson is a quarterly news magazine dedicated to giving members a better look at what is going on at the Filson Historical Society.
-With articles about recent acquisitions, staff research in the collections, and membership information, it continues to fulfill our mission to collect, preserve, and tell the stories of our region.
+The Filson is a quarterly news magazine dedicated to giving members a more in-depth view into activities at the Filson Historical Society.
+With articles about recent acquisitions, staff research in the collections, and membership information, it fulfills the organization's mission to collect, preserve, and tell the stories of the Ohio Valley region.

-Published between 1926 and 2002, The Filson Club History Quarterly offered scholarly articles related to the history of Kentucky and the surrounding area as well as genealogy, news and comments geared toward the Filson membership.
-Not only are the Quarterly articles fascinating to read but they are a rich published source for regional research.
+Published between 1926 and 2002, The Filson Club History Quarterly offered scholarly articles related to the history of Kentucky and the surrounding area and genealogy, news, and comments geared toward the Filson membership.
+In 2010, using grant money from Joan and Burlyn Pike, all back issues of Filson Quarterly were digitized and published online as free PDF-format downloads.
+Article titles and authors are searchable and there is also a PDF-format table of contents for all published articles.